cdresche/IT-Support-Engineer-Take-Home/README.md

 # IT Support Technical Take-Home

-A collection of practical IT support tasks and documentation focusing on efficient setup, system monitoring, and user support.
+A collection of practical IT support tasks and documentation focusing on efficient onboarding, system monitoring, and user support.
 These components showcase automated processes and clear documentation that can scale with a growing company.

 ## What's Inside

 1. **Workstation Setup** - [View Documentation](setting-up-some-workstations.md)
-   - Windows and Ubuntu Linux workstation setup processes
+   - Windows and Ubuntu Linux workstation onboarding processes
    - Microsoft Entra ID integration
    - Automated workflows to save time
    - Security-focused implementation